A learning organization is a place where people are continually discovering how they create their reality. And how they can change it. - Peter Senge

 - Cooperative learning involves the more conventional notion of cooperation, in that learners work in small groups on an assigned project or problem.
 They are under the guidance of a facilitator who monitors the groups, ensures the learners are stay on task, and are comes up with the correct answers.

 - Collaborative learning is a more radical departure.
-It involves learners working together in small groups to develop their own answer through interaction and reaching consensus, but not necessarily a known answer.
+It involves learners working together in small groups to develop their own answers through interaction and reaching consensus, but not necessarily a known answer.
 Monitoring the groups or correcting wrong impressions is not the role of the facilitator since there is no authority on what the answer should be.

 Achieving a climate for learning can be accomplished by: